Much has been written about the Ford Motor Company, and

 Gray, still president of the bank,

-went back to his profession, leaving Ford as the
+went back to his profession, leaving

-effective president of the Ford Motor Company.
+the Ford Motor Company.
 Of the

-twelve stockholders, only Ford and Couzens were to take
+twelve stockholders, only Ford and

-an active part in the company.
-The Dodges, of course,
+in the company.
+The Dodges, of

-would be working indirectly for the company—profiting
+course, would be working indirectly

-not only from Ford, but also from their own business as
+from Ford, but also from their own

-supplier of Ford chassis.
+business as supplier of Ford

 Beginning with a fund of just